Big Data Stream Processing with Amazon Web Services

 Any sample?

 First of all, you need to create a DataStream in your AWS account.
-It is fairly simple, just open Kinesis service in AWS console, click “create” button and Amazon will guide you through the process.
+It is fairly simple, just open Kinesis service in the AWS console, click the “create” button and Amazon will guide you through the process.

 Also, you can check the official guide to read about the available options.
 Once done, you can use the code below to play with it.